Chris--B/Cprimes/README.md

 2) Benchmarks.

+3) Integrate tests and benchmarks into the build system, so they can be run when everything builds.

-3) Segmented Eratosthenes Sieve.
+4) Segmented Eratosthenes Sieve.
 It's really limiting not being able to divide up the sieving - 32-bit memory addressing shuts down sieving much past 1 billion.
 On 64-bit builds, sieving slows down to a crawl once swapping/paging starts.
-Compare performance with standard Eratosthenes Sieve.
+Then compare performance with standard Eratosthenes Sieve.

-4) Integrate tests and benchmarks into the build system, so they can be run when everything builds.

 5) Build/export a 'primes.h'.
 It should be a single, self contained header file for interfacing the C-library.
 Using it instead of the collection in /cprimeslib/include would mean rebuilding everything every time the header changes, so it must be constructed from or include the other headers.
+(Python.h is a larger example of what I'm thinking of.)

 6) More bindings.
 In no particular order: C#, Lua, Java, Ruby, and Rust.